tt6746690/cv_project/meetings/README.md

 I think from last meeting with Kyros and you, it seems that a more general framework would be more desirable.
 Even if the performance might not be better than those _deep_ models, Ideally, the goal would be a general framework for demosaicing/upsampling for the C2B camera, where we could inject different priors for different downstream reconstruction tasks.

+## 2019.05.11

++ project
+    + demosaicing ...
+        + shape prior instead of color prio?
+        + does it perform better than normal color demosaicing?
+        + Random code matrix or tiled (tiled for now because using interpolation methods for demosaicing)?
+        + demosaicing might taylor to downstream 3d reconstruction ...

 ## 2019.05.28